DanielIliev/AngularForum/README.md

 # Angular forum application
-    Simple forum application with user authentication and authorizations Hosted with Vercel: https://angular-forum-danieliliev.vercel.app/
+    Simple forum application with user authentication and authorizations Authentication and authorizations are performed with JWT / Bearer token approach Hosted with Vercel: https://angular-forum-danieliliev.vercel.app/
     Server source: https://github.com/DanielIliev/AngularForumServer
-    Disclaimer: The initial load time for the application is ~30 seconds required for the server start-up
+    Disclaimer: The initial load time for the data in the application is ~30 seconds, which is the time required for the server to start.

 ## Functionalities
     Guest